mukund109/vow/README.md

 * show keypress hints (for available ops)
 * on pressing and holding just Shift, it shows which aggregation functions are applied to which columns

+# big things
+make this run in browser with pyiodide and wasm

 # potential bugs
 rename columns